loolab2020/ClipsMS/README.md

 Software that can analyze terminal and internal fragments in top-down mass spectrometry data.
 Installation Instructions:
 1. Make sure that your device is running at least python 3.7.
-2. Download the zip file from GitHub.
-(This can be found under "Code" on the top right)
+2. Click on “Releases” on GitHub on the right side of your window.
 3. Go to your downloads folder and extract the files.
 4. Place the unzipped file where it will be easy to find.
-5. Double click the ClipsMS_2.0.0.exe file to run the program.
+5. Double click the ClipsMS_2.0.0.exe file in the unzipped folder to run the program.
 Program instructions:
 1. Run the ClipsMS_2.0.0.exe file.
 2. Insert user parameters into the GUI that appears.